 Women’s Legal and Self-Empowerment Certificate

-In collaboration with Innovation for Justice (i4J) and I Am You 360, WFSA designed and piloted the Women’s Legal and Self-Empowerment Certificate—a 20-week virtual program that combines leadership development with legal training for women serving their communities.
+In collaboration with Innovation for Justice (i4J), WFSA designed and piloted the Women’s Legal and Self-Empowerment Certificate—a 20-week virtual program that combines leadership development with legal training for women serving their communities.
 The program builds confidence and advocacy skills while providing Arizona-recognized certification as Community Legal Advocates, empowering participants with lived experience to help others navigate housing and domestic violence challenges.

 Annual Impact Reports